NewYork-Presbyterian Hospital Adult Emergency Department

 Gilbane is Nationally recognized as a leader in Proton Therapy Construction

 First of its kind in critical cancer treatments offering one-stop care

-Gilbane is currently building the new proton therapy treatment facility for Baptist Health South Florida at the Miami Cancer Institute – one of only a handful of proton therapy centers in the country and the first in South Florida.
+Gilbane built the new proton therapy treatment facility for Baptist Health South Florida at the Miami Cancer Institute – one of only a handful of proton therapy centers in the country and the first in South Florida.
 The highly anticipated Proteus®PLUS three-gantry room configuration includes next generation Pencil Beam Scanning capability, which will be the only one of its kind in the region.
-The 72,350 SF state-of-the-art cancer center will include support spaces for treatment and research, and it is only one of a handful of proton therapy centers in the country and the first in South Florida.
-It will also include three rotational gantry treatment rooms, related PTEV support service spaces, clinical spaces and additional tenant improvements.
+The 72,350 SF state-of-the-art cancer center includes support spaces for treatment and research, and it is only one of a handful of proton therapy centers in the country and the first in South Florida.
+It also includes three rotational gantry treatment rooms, related PTEV support service spaces, clinical spaces and additional tenant improvements.

-With extensive experience in cancer center construction earned working with more than 50 percent of the nation’s top 20 cancer hospitals, Gilbane is positioned to provide South Florida with the highest quality proton therapy treatment facility unequaled in the region.
+With extensive experience in cancer center construction earned working with more than 50 percent of the nation’s top 20 cancer hospitals, Gilbane provides South Florida with the highest quality proton therapy treatment facility unequaled in the region.

 “Baptist Health South Florida is dedicated to providing the best care for cancer patients, and the world-class Miami Cancer Institute will be unmatched in our region in terms of clinical excellence and advanced cancer care.
 It will transform cancer care in our community and across the globe,” said Brian E. Keeley, president and CEO of Baptist Health South Florida.

 The 187,000 square foot mission critical facility consists of a 3-story structural steel frame core and features four concrete tilt wall sections

 The high-tech NOC serves as the heart and brains of the highly secure facility